ArmandPhilippot/apeu/README.md

 - `src/lib/`: the features based on dependencies (e.g. Astro integration),
 - `src/pages/`: the special components used to create pages and API routes,
 - `src/styles/`: global styles, variables and helpers should be placed in this directory,
+- `src/translations/`: the JSON files used to store all UI strings and routes for one language,
 - `src/types/`: the Typescript types shared across the application,
 - `src/utils/`: all the utilities (constants, helpers, etc.) to build the project.